LibreWeb/Documentation/content/concepts/_index.md

 * **No single-point-of-failure.** If a specific server/node is down, your data can be served by other nodes within the network.
 * **Fast**.
 The nearest node can serve you the content, basically acting as a content delivery network (CDN), however then decentralized.

+See also the [Project](/project) page, if you want to learn more about the LibreWeb project.

 ### Markdown Syntax

 LibreWeb is using [Markdown syntax](https://en.wikipedia.org/wiki/Markdown) as the 'source-code' of your content/article/site/blog, similar to static-website generators like `Hugo` or `Jekyll`, however LibreWeb Browser does **not** need the conversion step from Markdown to HTML.